mariusschwab93/linux32bit/hw05/README.md

 make:
 You can run the makefile with the comand "bone$ make".
 It build an app.arm.
-Run the app.arm wirht "bone$ ./app.arm" you wil see "Hello World".
+Run the app.arm wirht "bone$ ./app.arm" you will see "Hello World".
 I done part 1 and 2.

 Installing the Kernel Source: